Server data from the Official MCP Registry

 | AI-TRUST.2 | Trust | Trust handshake details recorded | EU AI Act Art.
 12(2)(a) |

-Plus 9 additional procedures covering fairness, explainability, training data, and bias measurement.
+Plus 65 additional procedures covering fairness, explainability, inference volume, model drift, human oversight, cybersecurity, supply chain, content marking, agent lifecycle, financial transactions, and cross-border routing.
 See the full procedure registry.

 A Level 1 anchor for AI-INF.1 (Inference Provenance).
 This is what reaches the witness ledger.
 No prompts, no responses, just cryptographic proof.